Renewing your retirement visa in Thailand: what are the legal requirements in 2025?

 Notification of residence in Thailand

-Under section 37 of the Immigration Act 1979, holders of retirement visas must notify the Immigration Office of their place of residence every 90 days.
-This obligation ensures that the authorities remain informed of the current location of foreigners living in Thailand.
+Under section 37 of the Immigration Act 1979, retirement visa holders must notify the Immigration Office of their address every 90 days.
+This requirement ensures authorities know the current location of foreigners living in Thailand.

 Temporary exit permit

-If the visa holder intends to leave the country temporarily, he or she is required to obtain an exit permit to avoid visa cancellation.
-This permit may be single or multiple, depending on the duration and number of trips planned by the foreign national during his or her stay.
+If the visa holder plans to leave temporarily, they must obtain an exit permit to avoid visa cancellation.
+The permit may be single or multiple, depending on the duration and number of trips planned.

 What are the consequences of non-compliance?